 Click UPLOAD to attach the images

-Thanks for reading the guide, go add some pictures to your maps
+the guide!
+Now you can go add some pictures to your maps.

-If you haven't signed up yet go to the Azimap website and click register.
+signed up yet go to the Azimap website and click REGISTER.